CreativePenguin/frc-program-installer/README.md

 ### Windows (Powershell Version Under 3)

-1. Buy Winston a cookie, and offer to do some of his math homework, and he'll write a script to do it automatically.
-Or just install it manually [here](www.ismycomputeron.com) *replace with real link when possible*
+1. Install it manuall [here](https://classroom.google.com) *replace with real link when possible*
+2. If you want to have another installer for all this stuff automatically, message Winston [here](https://www.ismycomputeronfire.com)

 ## MacOS Instructions